testdriverai/demo-pubnub/README.md

 http*://*.yourapp.com*
 ```

-Note that the patterns allow for wildcards like `*`, so you could use `localhost:*` for broader injestion from any port.
+Note that the patterns allow for wildcards like `*`, so you could use `localhost:*` for broader injection from any port.

 ![image](https://github.com/dashcamio/demo-pubnub/assets/318295/afd05af6-ed1c-4d22-b2fa-14e868338c73)

 Now visit your website.
 Open Dashcam and click on the terminal icon.
-You should see a confirmation that Dashcam has recieved logs from the Chrome Extension.
+You should see a confirmation that Dashcam has received logs from the Chrome Extension.

 ![image](https://github.com/dashcamio/demo-pubnub/assets/318295/1fd3b702-445c-4d3a-ab0c-85aaa686938d)

-Now, any dash you create with Dashcam will contain the logs from your front-end!
+Now, any dash you create with Dashcam will contain the logs from your front end!

 #### Capture server logs from terminal

 Now we're going to do a similar configuration for the server.
-Dashcam can tail any logfile to capture those logs and display them in sync with your screen replay.
-You can select any number of logfiles or even make new ones just for Dashcam.
+Dashcam can tail any log file to capture those logs and display them in sync with your screen replay.
+You can select any number of log files or even make new ones just for Dashcam.

 To set up logfile tracking, open the Dashcam desktop app.
-In the "Logs" settings of Dashcam desktop app, add a `application` pattern.
-This pattern is typically a logfile.
-If your application already has a logfile somewhere, select that file instead.
+In the "Logs" settings of the Dashcam desktop app, add an `application` pattern.
+This pattern is typically a log file.
+If your application already has a log file somewhere, select that file instead.
 For this tutorial, we'll make a new file called `pubnub.log`.

 ```
 /tmp/pubnub.log